Killing of Clément Méric

-The lengthy judicial process centred around contentious points: Méric's own responsibility in the violence, and whether or not the accused had brass knuckles, an illegal weapon regardless of context.

 Clément Méric

 Clément Méric was from Brest, Brittany.
 He was the youngest child in his family, and moved to Paris at age 17, to become a student at Sciences Po.
 Méric was known to the police as a member of a far-left group that actively sought out violent confrontation with the far-right.
 Méric was in remission for leukaemia at the time of his death.

 Esteban Morillo and Samuel Dufour

 Morillo was born in December 1992 in Cádiz, Spain and grew up in Neuilly-Saint-Front in the department of Aisne.
 The village's mayor, André Rigaud, described his parents as normal people, but in 2010 opened a police investigation into Morillo and his neo-Nazi gang.
 In May 2011 he received a criminal record for knife and brass knuckle possession.
 Eighteen months before the fight, he had moved to Saint-Ouen-sur-Seine in the Parisian region, to live with his girlfriend and work as a security guard.
 Both were members of Troisième Voie, a far-right organisation.
 Dufour was born in Dieppe and was an apprentice baker.
 He was also a member of Troisième Voie and had neo-Nazi tattoos.